Ernest Newton, 9276 Lance Corporal, 11th Hussars (Prince Albert’s Own)

 Killed in action 1st November 1914 in Belgium, aged 21

-Ernest Newton was born on 1st March 1893 in Macclesfield, the son of Ellen Newton, a silk weaver.
-The 1901 census records him living with his mother, aunt Sarah Newton (also a silk weaver) and widowed grandmother Amelia Newton at 31 Newton Street, Macclesfield.
+Ernest Newton was born on 1st March 1893 in Macclesfield, the son of Sarah Ann Newton, a silk weaver.
+The 1901 census records him living with his mother, aunt Ellen Newton (also a silk weaver) and widowed grandmother Amelia Newton at 31 Newton Street, Macclesfield.

 Some time after his 18th birthday, Ernest enlisted into the Army and initially joined the 2nd Dragoons (Royal Scots Greys), a cavalry regiment.
 The 1911 census records him in barracks with the regiment at York.
 He later transferred to the 11th Hussars (Prince Albert’s Own), another cavalry regiment, which went to France as part of the British Expeditionary Force on the outbreak of war.
 It was deployed in action, fighting dismounted as infantry, as part of the struggle to hold the line against the advancing Germans at Ypres in 1914.